 Concentrix will pay the costs of soliciting proxies on behalf of the Board.
-In addition to solicitation by mail, Concentrix officers and employees may solicit proxies personally, electronically or by telephone.
+In addition to solicitation by mail, Concentrix officers, directors, and employees may solicit proxies personally, electronically, or by telephone, and will receive no additional compensation for their services.
 The Company will also reimburse brokers and other nominees for their reasonable out-of-pocket expenses incurred in connection with distributing forms of proxies and proxy materials to beneficial owners of Common Stock.

-At the time this Proxy Statement was released on February 9, 2023, the Company knew of no other matters that might be presented for action at the Annual Meeting, other than those matters discussed in this Proxy Statement.
+At the time this Proxy Statement was released on February 8, 2024, the Company knew of no other matters that might be presented for action at the Annual Meeting, other than those matters discussed in this Proxy Statement.
 If any other matters properly come before the Annual Meeting, the Common Stock represented by proxies may be voted with respect thereto in the discretion of the persons named as proxies.

-2024 Annual Meeting of Stockholders
+2025 Annual Meeting of Stockholders

-Stockholder proposals intended for inclusion in the Company's Proxy Statement for the 2024 Annual Meeting of Stockholders must be received by the Company on or before October 12, 2023 and must otherwise comply with SEC rules relating to stockholder proposals, including with respect to the types of stockholder proposals that are appropriate for inclusion in a proxy statement.
-Proposals we receive after that date will not be included in the Company's Proxy Statement for the 2024 Annual Meeting of Stockholders.
-A stockholder proposal not included in the proxy statement will be ineligible for presentation at the 2024 Annual Meeting of Stockholders unless the stockholder gives timely notice of the proposal in writing to the Corporate Secretary at the principal executive offices of the Company.
+Stockholder proposals intended for inclusion in the Company's Proxy Statement for the 2025 Annual Meeting of Stockholders must be received by the Company no later than October 12, 2024 and must otherwise comply with SEC rules relating to stockholder proposals, including with respect to the types of stockholder proposals that are appropriate for inclusion in a proxy statement.
+Proposals we receive after that date will not be included in the Company's Proxy Statement for the 2025 Annual Meeting of Stockholders.
+A stockholder proposal not included in the proxy statement will be ineligible for presentation at the 2025 Annual Meeting of Stockholders unless the stockholder gives timely notice of the proposal in writing to the Corporate Secretary at the principal executive offices of the Company.
 Under the Company's Bylaws, in order for a matter to be deemed properly presented by a stockholder, timely notice must be delivered to, or mailed and received at the Company's principal executive offices not more than 120 days nor less than 90 days in advance of the anniversary of the date of the Company's proxy statement for the prior year's Annual Meeting.
 However, if no Annual Meeting was held in the prior year or the current Annual Meeting is scheduled for a date more than 30 days before or after the anniversary of the prior year's Annual Meeting, the Company must receive the stockholder's notice by the later of the 90th day prior to the current Annual Meeting and the 10th day following public disclosure of the date of the current Annual Meeting.

-If a stockholder notifies the Company after December 26, 2023 of the intent to present a proposal, the persons named as the Company's proxies for the 2024 Annual Meeting of Stockholders will be permitted to exercise discretionary voting authority with respect to that proposal even if the matter is not discussed in the Company's proxy statement for that meeting.
+Assuming the date of our 2025 Annual Meeting is not so advanced or delayed, if a stockholder notifies the Company after December 25, 2024 of the intent to present a proposal, the persons named as the Company's proxies for the 2025 Annual Meeting of Stockholders will be permitted to exercise discretionary voting authority with respect to that proposal even if the matter is not discussed in the Company's proxy statement for that meeting.
 Proposals or notices should be sent to our Corporate Secretary at the following address: Corporate Secretary, Concentrix Corporation, 39899 Balentine Drive, Suite 235, Newark, CA 94560.